tm-nielsen/portfolio-site/public/game_info/Clack.md

 I kinda went off with this one.
 I used tools I already knew, implementing the same solutions to problems I've solved so many times already.
 Made art in ways I already know.
 Though no revelation, the project was another step forward in my design ability.
 The foremost consideration of an arcade game: unconventional controls, high-scores, grabbing attention, that special kind of looks easy but really grinds you down once you get going, calibrating a difficulty curve to accommodate a first playthrough and a twentieth.
 A very good fit for my direct, percussive inclinations.

 # The Future
 I am thankful to have received such a heartening wash of positive feedback for the project both at the jam and after.
 Such rave reviews 've got me thinking that maybe I should take this thing a little further.
-Everything is still just in the planning stages, if that.
-Trying to set the project up for success and all that.
-But the game is fun, we had aught'a make more of it.
+The game is fun, we had aught to make more of it.

+# Arcade Port
+Following the jam, I implemented a number of refinements in preparation for the game's long term deployment on unmoderated cabinets.
+After drafting a proper plan for an extended production project, I dedicated a short sprint to this work.
+This largely consisted of visual or mechanical polish, with special attention paid to the proper function of the project on the cabinets.
+No playable content was added.

+On top of experience planning a project, this latest sprint was good practice in establishing modular and scalable solutions for a long term project.

 [0]: https://roboplomat.bandcamp.com